deaduchiha/htmldl/README.md

 ## Installation

-Install the package using npm or yarn:
+Install the package using npm or bun:

 ```bash
 npm install htmldl